sipeed/MaixPy/docs/doc/en/source_code/build.md

 `maixcam` Can be replaced with other board config, see [setup.py]([./configs](https://github.com/sipeed/MaixPy/blob/main/setup.py)) 's `platform_names` variable.

-After build success, you will find wheel file in `dist` directory, use `pip install -U MaixPy****.wheel` on your device to install or upgrade.
+After build success, you will find wheel file in `dist` directory, use `pip install -U MaixPy****.whl` on your device to install or upgrade.

 > `python setup.py bdist_wheel maixcam --skip-build` will not execute build command and only pack wheel, so you can use `maixcdk menuconfig` and `maixcdk build` first to customize building.